proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

 ### Figuring out the encryption Key

-Now that we have the key with the smallest Hamming distance. we have to figure out what the key is. armed with the assumed key lenght/s , we have to split the chiphertext into blocks of this keysize and then transponse. that way we would have all bytes encrypted with thesame byte in an array .
+Now that we have the key with the smallest Hamming distance. we have to figure out what the key is. armed with the assumed key lenght/s, we have to split the chiphertext into blocks of this keysize and then transponse. that way we would have all bytes encrypted with thesame byte grouped in an array .

-Transposing
+####### Transposing ....

 ```rust